How to Start your Postpartum Recovery! - Weeks 0-3 Post Birth

 • Long Hold - Lift and hold a pelvic floor contraction for as long as you can, then fully relax.
 Work up to holding for 8-12 seconds.

 • Quick Flicks - Practice a quick pelvic floor contraction and relaxation.
-See how many you can do in 10 seconds and work to improve.
+See how many you can do in 10 seconds and work to improve

 Diaphragmatic Breathing

 Start in weeks 0-2.
 Diaphragmatic breathing is a powerhouse exercise!
-It gently works on core/ pelvic floor activation/coordination and helps restore full range of motion to the stretched out core muscles, while also helping to calm the nervous system and increase body awareness.
+It gently works on core/ pelvic floor activation/coordination and helps restore full range of motion to the stretched-out core muscles, while also helping to calm the nervous system and increase body awareness.

-Strength Exercises
+Strength & Mobility Exercises

 Start in weeks 2-3.
 This is a great way to improve core control, muscular stiffness and endurance (gradually handle higher Intra-Abdominal Pressure).